Jonathan Smith, Class of 2015

 I came to WesternU because of the vision: be it the expansion of its research program or the proposed opening of the newer colleges such College of Biomedical Education or the inter-professional education (IPE) curriculum.

 Our students get a high quality education because students are our first priority and the members of our faculty are committed to mentor, motivate and challenge our students.
-Not only do our students get there first patient encounters (through standardized patient program) early on in their first year of the program, they also have an opportunity to participate in research directly relevant to the practice of medicine.
+Not only do our students get their first patient encounters (through standardized patient program) early on in their first year of the program, they also have an opportunity to participate in research directly relevant to the practice of medicine.

 Research Interests: My laboratory is interested in the regulation of gene expression in human health and diseases.
 In particular we are taking advantage of gene profiling to describe molecular differences in normal and disease tissues.
 The following projects are being actively pursued.